 Mendelssohn’s “On Evidence in Metaphysical Sciences” (the so-called Prize Essay) garnered first prize in the contest staged by the Royal Prussian Academy of Sciences on the question of whether metaphysical truths are able to have the same sort of evidence as mathematical truths.
 (An essay by Immanuel Kant came in second place; for a detailed comparison and contrast of the two “prize essays,” see Guyer 2020, 27–72.)
-In Mendelssohn’s essay, published in 1763, Mendelssohn argues that metaphysics pursues its subject matter by applying the same method that mathematics does: conceptual analysis.
+In Mendelssohn’s essay, published in 1763, he argues that metaphysics pursues its subject matter by applying the same method that mathematics does: conceptual analysis.
 As he puts it, “The analysis of concepts is for the understanding nothing more than what the magnifying glass is for sight” (Philosophical Writings, p.
 258).
 But Mendelssohn then proceeds to differentiate the kinds of evidence in mathematics and in metaphysics in the following way.
 Like calculus, but unlike geometry, metaphysics works with concepts that are no less certain than those of geometry, but lack the transparency and imaginative resources available to the geometer’s concepts.
 The difference between mathematics and metaphysics lies in the difference in the content of the concepts, namely, the difference between quantity and quality.
-At the same time, there is a basic harmony between the two disciplines since quantity and quality are both intrinsic characteristics of finite things and neither quantity nor quality exists without the other (though qualities and not quantities are allegedly conceivable without some other thing).
+At the same time, there is a basic harmony between the two disciplines since quantity and quality are both intrinsic characteristics of finite things and neither quantity nor quality exists without the other (for review of Mendelssohn’s and Kant’s theories of mathematics, see Callanan 2014).

 Mendelssohn acknowledges that, despite the fact that the method is the same and the content in each case (mathematics and metaphysics) is an intrinsic character of things, progress in metaphysics has lagged far behind that in mathematics.
 He suggests three “objective” reasons for this lag: first, metaphysics’ greater reliance upon arbitrary signs (signs that do not essentially coincide with what is signified); second, the holistic content of metaphysics (no quality can be defined without an adequate insight into the others); and third, metaphysics’ need to establish the actual existence of what corresponds to the analyzed concepts.
 Thus, for Mendelssohn, mathematical truths need not suppose more than the appearances of things as long as a distinction is maintained between constant and inconstant appearances or, equivalently, between appearances that have their basis in the intrinsic, essential constitution of our senses and those that do not (e.g., those due to sickness or a faulty perspective).
 “Thus, even in the system of a doubter or an idealist, the value of not only pure, theoretical mathematics but even practical and applied mathematics remains, and it retains its undeniable certainty” (Philosophical Writings, p.
 268).
 Metaphysics, by contrast, requires a resolution of the problem of idealism.

 This ambivalence can perhaps be traced to the mature Mendelssohn’s growing suspicions that the entire issue separating idealists and those supporting contrasting positions is misbegotten, a product of linguistic confusion (see the discussion of Mendelssohn’s views on language below).
 “I fear that, in the end, the famous debate among materialists, idealists, and dualists amounts to a merely verbal dispute that is more a matter for the linguist than for the speculative philosopher” (Morning Hours, p.
 42 (translation slightly altered)/Gesammelte Schriften, 3/2, p.
 61).
 Mention has already been made of Mendelssohn’s view in the Prize Essay that metaphysics’ necessary reliance upon artificial signs is one reason why its difficulties are more intractable than those of mathematics.
 In 1785, in Morning Hours, he goes further: “You know how much I am inclined to explain all the controversies of the philosophical schools as merely verbal disputes or at least as originally deriving from verbal disputes” (Morning Hours, p.
 75/Gesammelte Schriften, 3/2, p.
 104; for commentary, see Dahlstrom 2011).
 In keeping with these advancing suspicions about the origin and the efficacy of the issue over idealism and dualism (realism), Mendelssohn eventually comes to assign reason a mediating role in disputes between common sense and speculation.
 Common sense is usually but not invariably right, he contends, and hence reason’s task is to present a defense of speculation when it departs from common sense.
 For valuable discussion of Mendelssohn’s approach to common sense, see Franks 2011.
 (The appeal to reason to mediate and, if necessary, to rein in speculation also plays a significant role in Mendelssohn’s account of a “refined” or “purified” pantheism in Morning Hours.
 On this point, see below “9.
 Controversy with Jacobi over Lessing’s alleged pantheism”).
 As for the impact of Mendelssohn’s approach to idealism in Morning Hours, many scholars concur that Kant’s Refutation of Idealism directly takes it up.
-However, at least one scholar contends that Kant does so by accepting Mendelssohn’s approach (Munk 2011) while others argue, albeit for contrasting reasons, that he does so in order to refute Mendelssohn’s position (Dyck 2011; Guyer 2018a; see, too, Guyer’s contrast of Mendelssohn’s more empirically-bent “modest epistemology” with Kant’s more rationalist-inspired “transcendental idealism,” in Guyer 2020, 167–201.)
+However, at least one scholar contends that Kant does so by accepting Mendelssohn’s approach (Munk 2011b) while others argue, albeit for contrasting reasons, that he does so in order to refute Mendelssohn’s position (Dyck 2011; Guyer 2018a; see, too, Guyer’s contrast of Mendelssohn’s more empirically-bent “modest epistemology” with Kant’s more rationalist-inspired “transcendental idealism,” in Guyer 2020, 167–201.)

 In Phaedo or On the Immortality of the Soul, loosely modeled on Plato’s dialogue, Mendelssohn combines a paean to Socrates with an elaboration of the dreadful personal, moral, and political implications if a person’s life is her “highest good.”
 A best-seller of its time, running through three editions, this “classic of rational psychology,” as Dilthey put it, also contains an argument for the simplicity and immortality of the human soul, explicitly singled out for criticism by Kant in the second edition of the Critique of Pure Reason (for review of Kant’s and Mendelssohn’s different approaches to the question of immortality, see Guyer 2020, 142–166).
 Mendelssohn supports the notion that the soul is simple and thus indestructible by noting that certain features of the soul, namely, the unifying character of consciousness and the identity of self-consciousness, cannot be derived from anything composite, whether those composite parts be capable or not of thinking.
 “We would be able neither to remember nor to reflect nor to compare nor to think, indeed, we would not even be the person who we were a moment ago, if our concepts were divided among many and were not to be encountered somewhere together, combined in the most precise ways they can.
 We must, therefore, assume at least one substance that combines all concepts of the component parts….
-There is, therefore, in our body at least one sole substance that is not extended, not composed, but instead is simple, has a power of presentation, and unites all our concepts, desires, and inclinations in itself” (Phädon (2007), pp. 119f (translation slightly altered)/Gesammelte Schriften, 3/1, pp. 96f).
+There is, therefore, in our body at least one sole substance that is not extended, not composed, but instead is simple, has a power of representing things [Vorstellungskraft], and unites all our concepts, desires, and inclinations in itself” (Phädon (2007), pp. 119f (translation slightly altered)/Gesammelte Schriften, 3/1, pp. 96f).
 As for the human soul’s fate after death, Mendelssohn appeals to divine goodness and providence, which perhaps explains why, following the publication of the Phaedo, he finds himself needing to revisit the proofs for God’s existence.
 Playing an important role in Mendelssohn’s development of his views of the human vocation and human immortality in the years prior to the composition of the Phaedo is a 1764–65 debate with Thomas Abbt.
 On the topic of Thomas Abbt’s role in this regard, his correspondence with Mendelssohn, and Herder’s critical reaction to Mendelssohn’s views, see Pollok 2017 and Pollok 2018b.
 For an insightful study of Mendelssohn’s anthropology more generally, see Pollok 2010.

 From the beginning of his career to the end, Mendelssohn consistently upheld the demonstrability of God’s existence.
 However, not all arguments were equally compelling in his view.
 In the Prize Essay he contends that probable arguments for God’s existence based upon beauty, order, and design are more eloquent and edifying but less certain and convincing than strict demonstrations.
 Similarly, in Morning Hours, he cites the argument that the external senses’ testimony to an external world is unthinkable without a necessary, extra-worldly being, but adds that this sort of argument would hardly convince an idealist, sceptic, or solipsist.
 There are, however, at least two ways in which, according to Mendelssohn, God’s existence can be established with certainty.
 The first way is through application of the principle of sufficient reason to the certain existence of contingent things.
 The inner testimony of one’s own cogito attests to the existence of something contingent.
 Since the sufficient reason for the existence of contingent things must “indirectly” be a necessary being, a necessary being exists.
 Hence, Mendelssohn sums up this argument by saying: “I am, therefore there is a God.”
 (Philosophical Writings, p.
 289; Gesammelte Schriften, 3/2, pp. 78, 83f).